 3.)
 Administrative Action

 Administrative Action is one step up from being reprimanded.
-It entails a criticism of behavior and subsequent action to correct this behavior.
-Many cases deal with errors in billing which is corrected through a refund.
+It entails criticism of behavior and subsequent action to correct this behavior.
+An example of this would be cases that deal with billing errors that are then corrected through a refund

 4.)
 Monetary Fine

-Often times, monetary fines are used in conjunction with another disciplinary measure.
-Often times the fines are extraordinarily expensive to deter offending practitioners from repeating their mistakes.
+Monetary fines are often used in conjunction with other disciplinary measures.
+Fines are expensive to deter offending practitioners from repeating their mistakes.

 This applies to a wide range of situations in which a practitioner must meet the requirements by the board in order to continue practicing.
-If conditions are not met further action is taken.
+If the individual does not meet the conditions further action may be taken.